 - The average time on page increased from 22 seconds to 1min and 15 seconds.

 Basically there are plans to improve the usability and on the other hand to include some other features.
-Gradually I will cover the user’s feedback with user testing and/or user surveys with the sole purpose of making the project better and on the other hand to improve more my UX skills and learn more.
-So, the flatuicolorpicker UX/UI Case Study will be updated as soon as possible.
+Gradually I will cover the user’s feedback with user testing and user surveys with the sole purpose of making the project better and on the other hand to improve more my UX skills and learn more about this indrustry.
+The flatuicolorpicker UX/UI Case Study will be updated as soon as possible.

 The project is available on producthunt